aneeshdurg/aneeshdurg.github.io/_posts/2016-5-22-Camera-Theremin.md

 }
 ```

 Most of this code is fairly self-explanatory and you can also see the recording/playback functionality as well.
+One interesting thing is that play back changes the cropped regions as it uses those values to display a progress animation while it plays.
+The original crop bounds are restored at the end of playback.

 ## Conclusion